 Cystic echinococcosis is a parasitic disease of medical, veterinary and economic importance.
 I attended a workshop to see how Peru is taking control of the… Read more »

-Cara went on to obtain her PhD (Liverpool School of Tropical Medicine) in Parasitology, with a focus on developing onchocerciasis diagnostic tests to detect infection/infection clearance using host plasma.
+Cara obtained her PhD (Liverpool School of Tropical Medicine) in Parasitology, with a focus on methods for onchocerciasis diagnosis.

-She is currently working for the Cochrane Infectious Diseases Group and the COUNTDOWN consortium at LSTM, preparing systematic reviews of interventions, policy and practice in topics relevant to NTD control and elimination.
+She has worked for the Cochrane Infectious Diseases Group and the COUNTDOWN consortium, preparing systematic reviews in topics relevant to NTDs.

 Latest posts by Cara Macfarlane (see all)